gwenoleauvray/ipobfs/readme.eng.txt

 The same as ipobfs, but implemented as a linux kernel module.
 It gives a performance drop of only 20%.
 It duplicates ipobfs logic and is compatible with it.

 Its possible to use ipobfs on peer1 and ipobfs_mod on peer2, they will work together.
+However, by default ipobfs_mod will produce tcp and udp packets with invalid cheksums, the system with ipobfs will discarded them.
+Use csum=fix on ipobfs_mod side.

-The iptables commands are the same, but instead of "-j NFQEUEUE" use "-j MARK --set-xmark". ipobfs_mod performs packet processing based on fwmark bits.
+The iptables commands are the same, but instead of "-j NFQEUEUE" use "-j MARK --set-xmark". ipobfs_mod performs packet processing based on fwmark.

 Settings are passed through the kernel module parameters specified in the insmod command.